 |School||Reject||Waitlist||Accept||# of Applicants|

-There’s quite a bit less to be interested in here, I think, although the University of North Carolina (UNC), Notre Dame, and UCLA do seem to waitlist an outsized percentage of Georgetown Candidates.
-Georgetown does as well, but with Georgtown, there’s a much higher possibility that those Georgetown Candidates have Harvard Candidate numbers, and this is less true of the schools further down the list (there were fewer than 10 Harvard Candidate applicants to UNC and Notre Dame, for example).
+There’s quite a bit less to be interested in here.
+Although, UNC, Notre Dame, and UCLA do seem to waitlist an outsized percentage of Georgetown Candidates.
+Georgetown does as well, but with Georgetown, there’s a much higher possibility that those Georgetown Candidates have Harvard Candidate numbers.
+This is less true of the schools further down the list.
+There were fewer than 10 Harvard Candidate applicants to UNC and Notre Dame, for example.

 With the same “we can’t draw any hard conclusions from these tables” caveat as before, it’s at least understandable – from a 10,000 feet perspective – that Penn, UVA, Michigan, and Georgetown may have reputations for yield-protection.